OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-14.md

 ## 1 Kings 14:1

-At that time Abijah the son of Jeroboam became sick.
+During that period, Abijah, the son of Jeroboam, fell ill.

 ## 1 Kings 14:2